RomansWorks/PCombinator/README.md

 - [ ] f-string based template combinator
 - [ ] Consider improving support for templating fields as output (i.e. the output contains a template field that needs to be filled by the user)
 - [ ] Add runtime extension outlets (e.g. for adding a new child to a combinator at a named position at runtime)
-- [ ] Show example how trees can be edited in runtime.
+- [ ] Add runtime usage documentation - creating, replacing/editing, rendering.
 - [ ] Implement the evaluator
 - [ ] Support nested templates
 - [ ] Support shared context for combinators - where one combinator's path selection affects / enforces another's selection.